johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

    .debug_str
    compiler.version_d?(****** to be verified ******)

+## Elf sections to be encrypted
+Sections not mentioned above are sections containing IP information that need to be protected.
+Mainly those sections are:
+1. Code sections -- .text in elf file
+2. Data sections -- .data in elf file (initialized local/global variables)
+3. Read-only Data sections -- .rodata in elf file (const variables)
+4. sections containing relocation info related with the above items

 ## Encryption Algorithms in Protected Code Loader
-Using AES-128-GCM as the encryption/decryption algorithm, currently from openssl lib, upon enclave loading, may consider switch to mbedtls lib in OE SDK.
+Using AES-256-GCM as the encryption/decryption algorithm, currently from openssl lib, upon enclave loading, may consider switch to mbedtls lib in OE SDK.

 ## Deliver the Encryption Key in a secure way